 For over 250 years Faneuil Hall Marketplace also known as Quincy Market has been a lively shopping and dining destination for residents and tourists.
 Two places I dined at and enjoyed were the Mccormick & Schmick’s and the Salty Dog.
 One night I sat on the outdoor patio of Wagamama for two and indulged myself with one of the tasty desserts on the menu, coconut ice cream.
 There are indoor markets too as shown below, serving everything from Boston Clam Chowder and Oysters to gelato and North East pastries.
 There are ramps into the market but they are kind of hidden, so look around or ask someone.
 Wheelchair accessible restrooms are available on the lower lever taken via the elevator.

 The North End, Boston’s Little Italy, is so full of life and one could easily spend a few hours or more experiencing it.
 Along the streets are Italian restaurants and bakeries, corner markets, cafes, and shops.
-In addition, there are many historical buildings, like a Roman Catholic Church established in 1704 and The Paul Revere House.
+In addition, there are many historical buildings, like the Roman Catholic Church established in 1704 and The Paul Revere House.
 One of the most popular places to indulge in a traditional Italian dessert is Mike’s Pastry, which has been baking up delightful treats since 1946.
 Many come for the cannolis, shown in the below photo gallery, and are highly recommended but no matter what you like, you cannot go wrong.

 - Beantown can be fun in a wheelchair.
 Its rich history is all accessible and convenient if you do a bit of planning.